istvanzk/rover_wugc/README.md

 * Scale direction angle in the function `mixer_dir()` in `drivefunc.py`.
 * Code clean-up.
 Fix most of the pylint errors and warnings (except in the orginal code `rover.py`, etc.)
 ### V1.3, September 2023
-* Support power management hardware for clean shutdown/poweroff when: push button activated power-on/off and low battery triggered
+* Support power management hardware for clean shutdown/poweroff: push button activated or low battery triggered
 * Systemd services to handle power management hardware and clean shutdown/poweroff.
-See [`scripts`](scripts)) for details.
+See [`scripts`](scripts) for details.

 ## TODOs: